pixel-ink/PIForceTouch/README.md

 - manually
   - add PIForceTouchView.swift into your project
 - cocoapods
-  - add " pod 'PIForceTouch', '0.1.1' " into your Podfile
+  - add " pod 'PIForceTouch', '1.0.0' " into your Podfile

+# usage

 - add " import PIForceTouch " into your code

-# usage

-- import PIForceTouch
 - add PIForchTouchView into your UIViewController
 - set delegate your view.
 (PIForceTouchViewDelegate)
 - write callback